 Put on the lotus root, scatter on the snow peas and kinshi tamago, and top with the shrimp.

 Story Behind this Recipe

 This is definitely tastier with lotus root.
 Wring out the dried shiitake mushrooms and usu-age, and mix with the vinegar flavored sushi rice.
-If you add grilled anago eel or chirimenjako tiny dried salted sardines, this will become more extravagant and delicious.
+Make it even more extravagant with some grilled anago eel or an extra sprinkle of chirimenjako (tiny dried salted sardines).